steamboatid/nginx/debian/modules/http-fancyindex/README.rst

   Specifies which file should be inserted at the foot of directory listings.
   If set to an empty string, the default footer supplied by the module will be sent.
-The optional parameter indicates whether the *path* is to be treated as an URI to load using a *subrequest* (the default), or whether it refers to a *local* file.
+The optional parameter indicates whether the *path* is to be treated as a URI to load using a *subrequest* (the default), or whether it refers to a *local* file.

 .. note:: Using this directive needs the ngx_http_addition_module_ built into Nginx.

-.. warning:: When inserting custom header/footer a subrequest will be issued so potentially any URL can be used as source for them.
+.. warning:: When inserting custom a header/footer, a subrequest will be issued so potentially any URL can be used as source for them.
 Although it will work with external URLs, only using internal ones is supported.
    External URLs are totally untested and using them will make Nginx_ block